KB Feronikeli

-KB Feronikeli is a professional basketball club based in Glogovac, Kosovo.
+KB Feronikeli is a professional basketball club based in Drenas, Kosovo which last competed in the Kosovo First League.
 Its fan club is called Black Tigers.

 History

 They were created in 2018 and with wild card they got promoted from the Second League to First League where they completed the season on first place and they currently got a place on Kosovo Basketball Superleague.

 On November 22, 2019, Tyrone Garland signed with KB Feronikeli.
 He had 42 points in a game in December.

+On the 30th March 2022, Feronikeli relegated from the Kosovo First League.